NHMD/DataTool/README.md

 * git
 * MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) -  you'll need mongoDB to be installed and have the `mongod` process running.
 This is used as storage for the web application.

 The project has been bootstrapped with the Yeoman scaffolding tool, using the [angular-fullstack] (https://github.com/DaftMonk/generator-angular-fullstack) generator.
-While the Yeoman tool itself is not mandatory for the project to run, it provides developers some helpful generators for routes, services etc.
+While the Yeoman tool itself is not mandatory for the project to run, it provides some helpful generators for routes, services etc. for developers.

 Therefore it is recomended to follow
 * [this setup guide](http://yeoman.io/codelab/setup.html) to setup yeoman